-We have been informed that a smoke alarm in accordance with BS5839-6, having smoke detection in the hallway as a minimum is installed in every flat.
+We have been informed that a smoke detector in accordance with BS5839-6 is installed within each flat hallway as a minimum.

 Halton Housing have confirmed that smoke alarms are checked in each flat annually during the gas safe boiler check and deficiencies or defects are rectified at the time.